fusedio/fused-docs/docs/reference/fused/core/_realtime_ops.md

 **Returns**:

-  A coroutine that, when awaited, sends a request to the server to execute the operation on the specified tile and returns the server&#x27;s response.
-The format and content of the response depend on the operation&#x27;s implementation and the server&#x27;s response format.
+  A coroutine that, when awaited, sends a request to the server to execute the operation on the specified tile and returns the server's response.
+The format and content of the response depend on the operation's implementation and the server's response format.

 #### run\_file\_async